ultraleap/UnityPlugin/Assets/Plugins/LeapMotion/Experimental/OpenXR/README.md

 * Not all features of the Leap.Hand are populated by the provider.
 All joint transforms for the hand are updated, but additional features such as pinch strength are not.

+* The OpenXR data in the Microsoft plugin is designed around an eye level experience, whereas Unity by default uses a floor level.
+Ensure there is an  `EyeLevelOverride` component applied to an object in your scene to ensure hands appear in the correct location for your head.